 Live Animals in the Cabin

 Animals that are acceptable for travel in the cabin include small dogs, cats, birds, rabbits, tropical pet fish (only in a leak proof container).
 They must fit under-seat and remain in the kennel at all times.
+Service and emotional support animals are exempt from this rule.
 Nylon, soft-sided, carry-on bag-type kennels are acceptable as long as they fit the requirements of space and cleanliness and have a leak-proof bottom.
 The max kennel size for a nylon, soft-side, cabin pet carrier is 16L X 16W X 9.5H.

 The kennel must be placed under the passenger's seat and remain there during takeoff and landing.
 Obstructing the aisle or passageway is not allowed.
 Animals may not create a noise disturbance in the cabin or they will have to travel as cargo.
 Only 1 animal per kennel and only 2 animals per cabin (each in their own kennel) will be accepted.
 Reservations for cabin kennels are required and must be made by calling PenAir Reservations directly at 800.448.4226.

 The following are exempt from the two (2) per-cabin rule: